Image: DOC

 Located in Arthur's Pass National Park in the Canterbury region

-This route up the braided river-bed of the Waimakariri leads to a comfortable hut situated below the park’s highest peaks.
-Carrington Hut is a good base for exploring the upper Waimakariri catchment.12.3 km to Carrington Hut one way
+This route up the braided riverbed of the Waimakariri leads to a comfortable hut situated below the park’s highest peaks.
+Carrington Hut is a good base for exploring the upper Waimakariri catchment.

 SH73 – Carrington Hut

 Continue along the track behind Anti Crow Hut through beech forest.
-The track crosses a small stream by the foundations of the original Anti Crow Hut.
-As you reach Anti Crow River, look for a safe place to cross.
+The track crosses a small stream near the foundations of the original Anti Crow Hut.
+When you reach the Anti Crow River, look for a safe place to cross.
+This can be an extremely dangerous crossing if the river is running high.

-The hard rocky knolls you cross are called roche moutonnée (French for sheep’s back).
-Thousands of years ago, when glaciers covered this area, the moving ice of the glacier sculpted these outcrops of hard rock.
-The track drops down to the Waimakariri riverbed 2 km before Greenlaw Creek.
+The hard rocky knolls you cross are called roche moutonnée (or sheepback).
+Thousands of years ago, when glaciers covered this area, the moving ice sculpted these outcrops of hard rock.

 As you get closer to Carrington Hut, keep an eye out for the serrated top of Carrington Peak.
-Just before White River joins the Waimakariri, a short section of marked track leads to Carrington Hut, marked by a large cairn and orange marker.
+Just before the White River joins the Waimakariri River, a short section of marked track leads to Carrington Hut, marked by a large rock cairn and orange marker.

 Day trips from Carrington Hut